-- May utilize SaaS applications for productivity (Office 365), HR, scheduling, CRM, and other Line of Business Applications.
+- May utilize SaaS applications for productivity (Microsoft 365), HR, scheduling, CRM, and other Line of Business Applications.
 Some of these applications are not federated with Azure AD.

 - May have deployed custom web applications to the cloud that uniquely address their specific business requirements.

 The Cloud Native Organization has a heavy reliance on Web Applications and needs to focus on securing the accounts accessing those web applications.
 According to Verizon's 2020 Data Breach Investigations Report, web applications are one of the leading Hacking vectors for breaches in almost every industry and vertical.

 "2020 Verizon Data Breach Investigations Report.",Verizon, enterprise.verizon.com/resources/reports/dbir/.
 Figure 21.

 While web applications were highly targeted, the report also states:

 "Over 80% of breaches within Hacking involve Brute force or the Use of lost or stolen

 The evidence is clear that the best way to protect the organization is by protecting the user accounts.

 Each component or resource in an organization may need to employ its own strategy to enable strong authentication and transition to passwordless.
 A Cloud Native Organization is uniquely positioned to take advantage of modern capabilities which are outlined in the following sections.